Biden budget seeks more for schools, health care and housing

 Biden budget seeks more for schools, health care and housingNew

-WASHINGTON (AP) — President Joe Biden is releasing a $1.5 trillion wish list for the federal budget.
-He’s asking for an 8.4% increase in discretionary spending with substantial gains for education, health care, housing and environmental protection.
-The request issued by the White House Office of Management and Budget spells out Biden’s top priorities as Congress weighs its spending plans for next year.
+WASHINGTON (AP) — President Joe Biden has released a $1.5 trillion wish list for his first federal budget.
+He’s asking for substantial gains for education, health care, housing and environmental protection.
+Republicans are complaining that there isn’t more for the military and national defense.
+Friday’s request, issued by the White House Office of Management and Budget, spells out Biden’s top priorities as Congress weighs its spending plans for next year.
 It’s the first financial outline of the Democrats’ broader ambitions since the expiration of a 2011 law that capped discretionary spending.
-An administration official says that law caused an underinvestment in needed programs.
+The administration says that law caused underinvestment in needed programs.